 What does all of this have to do with the index?
 Plenty.
 Simpana software’s ability to integrate all of this - the broadest array of hardware snapshots, VMware and Microsoft hypervisor-based backups, and agent-based backups - into a single, distributed index with massive scale provides clear value to our customers and partners.
 Think 15,000 clients; 120,000 jobs; physical and virtual servers; and thousands of simultaneous web 2.0 connections all protected and managed by a single software platform.
 Having granular intelligence about the data can also enable new methods of virtual machine integration including VM lifecycle management.
 With a single view of the data, regardless of where it’s physically stored, customers and partners can easily adopt private, hybrid or public clouds, and leverage cloud services for disaster recovery.
 In the end, the modern enterprise can extend the value of the content index to the point where it becomes a strategic differentiator that can save loads of IT budget and time.

 So what does this mean to you?
 We mentioned the implications to recovery times earlier.
 Connect two concepts together.
 First, Commvault’s ability to protect data across the entire spectrum of applications in the enterprise – from mission-critical Oracle & SAP, through productivity workhorses like Exchange and SharePoint to web, files, and print servers – and running either in a physical context or virtualized.
 Second, with the massively scalable and highly efficient indexing and catalog structure, you get a data management solution that can deliver protection across literally every piece of data supporting every application and sitting in any location, and then deliver it back either to IT, or directly to the end user, to run searches, recovery operations, or even mobile access and sharing.
-And most importantly, this functionality comes in a deeply integrated solution – you don’t have to write a bunch of scripts or do a complex custom installation to accomplish this.
+And, most important, this functionality comes in a deeply integrated solution – you don’t have to write a bunch of scripts or do a complex custom installation to accomplish this.